 Please be polite, professional and reliable at all times when dealing with your community partner and their clients and remember that you are representing your university as a volunteer in the community.

 How you arrive to your placement is up to you.
 Google Maps is a great resource.
 Once on the website, click on “Get directions” and type your address in 'A' and the placement address in 'B' and you will get detailed driving, public transit, biking, and walking directions.
-Grand River Transit has a useful website and hard copy maps available for $2.00 in the Student Life Centre.
+Grand River Transit also has a useful website.

 Some community organizations require that their volunteers get a TB (tuberculosis) test and provide proof that they have done so before starting in their volunteer position.
 Organizations that work with young children, older adults and other groups that may have compromised immune systems often require this test before volunteering.

-Contact Health Services at Laurier.
-The TB test is a 2-step process; each step is $10 at Health Services.
+Contact the Wellness Centre at Laurier.
+The TB test is a 2-step process; each step is $10 at the Wellness Centre.
 The first step can be completed on a Monday, Tuesday, or Wednesday.
 The second step is completed 2 days later.